List of Maryland gubernatorial elections: Primary election day

 Primary elections are held on last Tuesday of June, five months before general elections are held.
 Only democrat and republican voters allowed to vote on primary elections, voters of other parties are not allowed to vote on primaries.

 General election day

 General election day is the first Tuesday of the month, on this day are elected Maryland offices, Federal offices, county offices.
-On general elections, electors can vote for or against constitutional state wide amendments or county wide projects.
+On general elections, electors can vote for or against constitutional statewide amendments or county wide projects.

 Ballot

 The ballot is specific to the address of voters, so there are different ballots for each of the counties in Maryland; in fact, each county could have more than 50 different ballots.
 Sample ballots are available on the Maryland website on the 2018 Primary Election Proofing Ballots section.

 Also will be able to see the "My Candidate Information" section with all the options for vote, among other information, and also will be also to see their specific sample ballot as a PDF file in order to take a better selection researching more on the biography and careers weeks or months before assisting to vote allowing a better election.

 Each voter will have an assigned ballot that will be according its address, it can be reviewed online in English and Spanish in the State Board of Elections website, where entering the voter first and last name, date of birth and zip code, and the elector will be able to see its options, that are the following: